swr06/Candela/README.md

 - RAM : >= 4 GB should be fine.

 # Performance
-Runs at around 24 fps on my AMD Vega 8 (desktop) iGPU.
+Runs at around 24 fps on a AMD Vega 11 (desktop) iGPU.

 # Known Issues
 - Volumetrics prone to light leaking